kingyau991319/IERG3280_Project/README.md

 Can you design a recommendation algorithm to briefly characterize these factor?

 # Packet
-Here is the packet that my project use and installed by pip3, numpy pandas networkx
+Here is the packet that my project have used and installed by pip3, numpy pandas networkx